 You may get a small increase in speed if you used assembly language but you still have all of the processes running in Linux competing for CPU cycles so it would be difficult to get the full rated speed for the ADC chip.

 I will update the ADC-DAC Pi page with a list of ADC read speeds for each programming language to make it clearer what can be expected when developing software with the board.

 I will have a look at our C library and see if I can find any ways to optimise the reading speed.

 The screenshot from my logic analyser below shows the problem.
-The linux SPI driver sets the enable line low early and waits more than the length of an extra byte before setting it high so you loose the equivalent time of two bytes of data on each sample.
+The Linux SPI driver sets the enable line low early and waits for more than the length of an extra byte before setting it high so you lose the equivalent time of two bytes of data on each sample.
 This seems to be a feature of the SPI driver and I can not find a way around the problem.
 Once the enable line does go high it takes approximately 22us for the library to process the data before starting the next loop.
 I have tried trimming the code down to the bare minimum but I couldn't get the time much below 22us so I think this is the limit of the C library and the Raspberry Pi.

 The pigpio library gets around this problem by bit-banging the SPI bus instead of using the SPI driver which may allow a faster sample rate but as this could make the C library incompatible with existing code as well as other hardware platforms I don't want to make the change to use pigpio on our C library.

 You could try using the pigpio library and example code for the MCP3202 in your project and see if it gives you any better results.